security-assignments/security-assignments.github.io/_labs/lab_hashing_and_symmetric_encryption.md

     {{ know_this_warning }}

-    {% include lab_question.html question='What is the ciphertext when encrypting "send money" with the key "security"?' %}
+    {% include lab_question.html question='What is the ciphertext when encrypting "send_money" with the key "security" and alphabet <code>abcdefghijklmnopqrstuvwxyz_.</code>?' %}

 2. Consider the transposition method discussed in class.
 Assume the plaintext is